shayshab/Azure_Sentinel_SOC_Lab/CONTRIBUTING.md

-# 🤝 Contributing to Cybersecurity Home Lab
+# Contributing to Azure Sentinel SOC Lab

-Thank you for your interest in contributing to the Cybersecurity Home Lab project!
-This document provides guidelines for contributing to this educational cybersecurity project.
+Thank you for your interest in contributing to the Azure Sentinel SOC Lab project.
+This document provides guidelines for contributing to this educational cybersecurity implementation.

-## 🎯 Project Goals
+## Project Goals

 This project aims to:
 - Provide hands-on cybersecurity learning experiences